autoplot/documentation/javadoc/org/das2/qds/TrimStrideWrapper.md

+# org.das2.qds.TrimStrideWrapper

-# org.das2.qds.TrimStrideWrapperWraps rank N qube dataset to present a dataset with the same rank that is a subset of
+Wraps rank N qube dataset to present a dataset with the same rank that is a subset of wrapped dataset.
- wrapped dataset.

  Note this was used before trim() was a native operator for datasets, and it should be used when the zeroth dimension is trimmed with stride==1.

-TrimStrideWrapper( QDataSet ds ) construct a wrapper with no trimming by default.  setTrim is called to trim a dimension.
+# TrimStrideWrapper( QDataSet ds )
+construct a wrapper with no trimming by default.  setTrim is called to trim a dimension.